AlexyDarius/DariusImgUploadGenerator/readme.txt

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

-**Add your db key at the beginning of db name
+**Add your cpanel username at the beginning of db name